CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05b.md

             return False
 ```

-2. run the script above in your preferred python environment, jupyter notebooks is a good option, you can also run it in a terminal
+Run the script above in your preferred python environment, jupyter notebooks is a good option, you can also run it in a terminal

-3. once you have defined the function above call the function to download images.
+Once you have defined the function above call the function to download images.
 ```python
 satellite_squares("path-to-your-csv-file/test_points.csv","yourAPIkey",13,640)
 ```

 Note on file paths: depending on where / how you are running this python script you may need to use either an absolute or a relative path to your csv files

-4. images for the latitude and longitude coordinates specified in your csv file will be downloaded into whatever location on your hard drive you are running the script from
+Images for the latitude and longitude coordinates specified in your csv file will be downloaded into whatever location on your hard drive you are running the script from

 _________________________________________________________________________________